Pilot Licences

 2.4.2 The syllabuses for the professional pilot's licence theoretical knowledge examinations are given in Part 3 Appendices A and B of CAD 54.

-2.4.4 For the conversion of a foreign professional pilot's licence to a Hong Kong licence, exemptions from examinations may be granted either on the basis of flight experience or on previous examination results.
+2.4.4 For the conversion of a professional pilot's licence issued by an ICAO Contracting State to a Hong Kong licence, exemptions from examinations may be granted on the basis of flight experience and previous examination results.
 Exemption details are stated in Part 3 Chapter 3 (for aeroplanes) and Chapter 6 (for helicopters) of CAD 54.

 General Flight Test (GFT)